 5. The unanimity bias.
-This is the notion that Mormon society has, from the earliest years, been characterized by concert in thought and behavior - by cooperation, concord, and consensus.
+This is the notion that Mormon society has, from the earliest years, been characterized by concert in thought and behavior, by cooperation, concord, and consensus.
 In this respect, our historians have been so charmed with the unity of the Saints after they have decided on a course of action, that they have neglected to inquire into the process by which they made up their minds what to do.
 As with other peoples, the Saints have had their controversies, conflicts, and questionings.
 The substantial disagreement on doctrine, practice, and collective policy becomes evident when one leaves the "official" sources to focus on the minds and careers of individuals.
-While the records of the Church emphasize the triumphs of union and accord, individual diaries often dwell on the difficulties of resolving differences.
-When one intensively studies certain controversies - whether they be doctrinal, economic, or political - one occasionally uncovers widely disparate positions, both among general authorities and among the "lay" members of the Church.
-The Saints were not without opportunities for criticism and the free expression of opinion - in general Priesthood meetings, in quorum meetings, and in other encounters; and sometimes opinions were articulated with considerable vigor and determination.
-Then, just as the divisiveness was threatening the unity of the Saints, the Prophet spoke, conflicts were resolved, and the Saints closed ranks to get the job done.
-There was apparently such debate over proper policy preceding the exodus from Nauvoo, before the coming of the railroad to Utah, and during the antipolygamy "Raid" of the 1880's and the Depression of the 1930's.
-In each instance, there were a few "die-hards" who could not reconcile themselves to the "final" solution and left the Church.
+While the records of the church emphasize the triumphs of union and accord, individual diaries often dwell on the difficulties of resolving differences.
+When one intensively studies certain controversies-whether doctrinal, economic, or political-one occasionally uncovers widely disparate positions, both among general authorities and among the "lay" members of the church.
+The Saints were not without opportunities for criticism and the free expression of opinion in general priesthood meetings, in quorum meetings, and in other encounters; and sometimes opinions were articulated with considerable vigor and determination.
+Then, just as the divisiveness threatened the unity of the Saints, the prophet spoke, conflicts were resolved, and the Saints closed ranks to get the job done.
+Such debate apparently occurred over proper policy preceding the exodus from Nauvoo, before the coming of the railroad to Utah, and during the anti-polygamy "Raid" of the 1880s and the Depression of the 1930s.
+In each instance, a few "diehards" could not reconcile themselves to the "final" solution and left the church.

-It is with respect to the last bias, perhaps, that the historian can make his greatest contribution to the Church today.
+It is with respect to the last bias, perhaps, that the historian can make his greatest contribution to the church today.
 There is now, as in early epochs, a certain amount of dissent.
-Some of it has to do with the Church's role in politics, some with the Church's business operations, and some with the emphasis on certain doctrines and practices such as "the Negro question" and the Word of Wisdom.
-We cannot deny the uneasiness which these strains and conflicts produce.
-But anxiety seems so much easier to bear when we understand the magnitude of the tensions and challenges of earlier generations.
-Indeed, one might make out a very good case for the fact that the Church has grown and prospered precisely because of the dissent and discord, the obstacles and difficulties.
-Just as the Book of Mormon peoples seemed closest to God when they were meeting the greatest trials, the Saints of the latter-day also felt His presence most intimately when their individual and collective problems seemed so insurmountable that they were forced to call upon Him for help.
+Some of it has to do with the church's role in politics, some with the church's business operations, and some with the emphasis on certain doctrines and practices such as "the Negro question" and the Word of Wisdom.
+We cannot deny the uneasiness which these strains and conflicts produce, but anxiety seems so much easier to bear when we understand the magnitude of the tensions and challenges of earlier generations.
+Indeed, one might make a very good case for the fact that the church has grown and prospered precisely because of the dissent and discord, the obstacles and difficulties.
+Just as the Book of Mormon peoples seemed closest to God when they were meeting the greatest trials, the saints of the latter-day have also felt his presence most intimately when their individual and collective problems seemed so insurmountable that they were forced to call upon him for help.
 For our pioneer ancestors, worship was not a running away or withdrawal from the battles of the world; neither was it an ostrich-like refusal to look problems in the face.
 They could not, even if they had wished, gloss over their many obstacles, physical and human, external and internal.